Content & SEO - Original Copy Writing for Search Engines from Free Assortment, Kenmare, County Kerry, Ireland

 SEO also includes a set of texts which aren’t immediately visible on the page.
 Generally referred to ask ‘meta tags’, the two most prominent are the page title and description.
 If you’re reading this web page on a laptop or desktop computer, roll you mouse cursor over the tab in your browser and you’ll see a small ‘popup’ window containing the text, “Content & SEO.
 Perhaps the Most Important Part of your Website.”.
 That bit of text is one of the most important part of this web page.
 It gives Google an immediate idea of the content of the page.

 There are a dozen or more important factors involved in getting the SEO right, from the caption under the photo at the top of this page to the number of times the phrase “Content & SEO” is mentioned, to certain words being bold or italicised.
-I won’t go in to all the detail here, but just know that these tiny details will make a huge difference to the strength of your website.
+I won’t go into all the detail here, but just know that these tiny details will make a huge difference to the strength of your website.

 Your Content and the Strength of its SEO Form the Bedrock of your Online Presence